Health Issues for Gay Teens

-While many gay or lesbian teens struggle with their sexual identities, they still have the same healthcare concerns as other teenagers.
+While many gay or lesbian teens struggle with their sexual identities, they also have the same healthcare concerns as other teenagers.
 For gay young men, the risk of getting

 is higher than that for most other teens.
 The risk adds significantly to the health "worry" burden that teenagers normally face.

-Lack of empathy or harsh bedside manner potentially turns teens off not just to the doctor, but away from healthcare altogether.
-Gay teens need to feel relaxed because sexual information must be very specific so the doctor can learn if the teenager is at risk.
-Moreover, the physician must also be very specific in telling young men or women about the skills needed to protect themselves.
+Lack of empathy, listening, or an abrupt bedside manner potentially turns teens off not just to the healthcare provider, but away from healthcare altogether.
+Gay teens need to feel relaxed because sexual information can be specific.
+This helps the healthcare provider know if the teenager is at risk.
+Moreover, the healthcare provider must also be specific in telling young men or women about the skills they will need to protect themselves.

 Often, gay-and-lesbian friendly posters and brochures in a waiting room can be enough to put a teen at ease.
 Because many youths are still questioning and exploring their sexual identities, they may be ill at ease with the term "lesbian" or "gay."
-However, still other teens are farther along in their quest for sexual identity and may be comfortable using those terms to describe themselves.
-Most doctors avoid labeling and simply ask, "During your life, with whom have you had sexual contact?"
+Other teens are farther along in their quest for sexual identity and may be comfortable using those terms to describe themselves.
+Most healthcare providers avoid labeling and simply ask about the teen's sexual history without needing specific details.
 The teen can answer none, males, females, or both.

 Increased Physical and Emotional Health Risks

 are an important risk for all teens, gay or straight.
 Male teens who are gay are particularly at risk for HIV because this infection is still found in older gay men.

 can help prevent transmission of HIV, but inexperienced teens may not know how to ensure that they are used properly.
 When a teen gets HIV, symptoms may not appear for many years.